 - Profile: Enter a name for the profile; this does not need to be the same as the SSID. - ➤ SSID: Enter the SSID of the network or select one from the drop-down list.
 The SSID is a unique name shared among all points in your wireless network.
-The SSID must be identical for all points in the network, and is case-sensitive. - PSM: Select a power saving mode (PSM) option. - CAM (Continuously Active Mode): Select this option if your notebook is always connected to the power supply. - PSM (Power Saving Mode): Select this option if your notebook uses its battery power.
-This option minimizes the battery usage while the network is idle. - ➤ Network Type: Select Infrastructure from the drop-down list. - > TX Power: Select a transmit power from the drop-down list.
-If your notebook is connected to external power then select 100% or auto, if not, select one of the lower values for power saving. - ➤ RTS Threshold: Place a check in this box if you would like to enable RTS Threshold.
+The SSID must be identical for all points in the network, and is case-sensitive. - PSM: Select a power saving mode (PSM) option. - CAM (Continuously Awake Mode): Select this option if your notebook is always connected to the power supply. - PSM (Power Saving Mode): Select this option if your notebook uses its battery power.
+This option minimizes the battery usage while the network is idle. - ➤ Network Type: Select Infrastructure from the drop-down list. - TX Power: Select a transmit power from the drop-down list.
+If your notebook is connected to external power then select 100% or auto, if not, select one of the lower values for power saving.

+- ➤ RTS Threshold: Place a check in this box if you would like to enable RTS Threshold.
 Any packet in the RTS/CTS handshake larger than the specified value (bytes) will be discarded. - ➤ Fragment Threshold: Place a check in this box if you would like to enable Fragment Threshold.
-Any packet larger than the specified value (bytes) will be discarded. - Click on the OK button to save the changes.
+Any packet larger than the specified value (bytes) will be discarded. - > Click on the OK button to save the changes.

-Ad-hoc Mode
+3.3.2 Ad-hoc Mode

-This is the simplest network configuration with several computers equipped with the wireless Network Interface Cards that form a wireless network whenever they are within range of one another.
+This is the simplest network configuration with several computers equipped with the PC Cards that form a wireless network whenever they are within range of one another.
 In ad-hoc mode, each client is peer-to-peer, would only have access to the resources of the other client and does not require an access point.
 This is the easiest and least expensive way for the SOHO to set up a wireless network.

 - Profile: Enter a name for the profile; this does not need to be the same as the SSID. - ➤ SSID: Enter the SSID of the network or select one from the drop-down list.
 The SSID is a unique name shared among all points in your wireless network.
-The SSID must be identical for all points in the network, and is case-sensitive. - Network Type: Select Ad-hoc from the drop-down list. - Preamble: Select Auto from the drop-down list, unless you are aware of the preamble type (long or short) used in each station. - Channel: Displays the channel number of the Access Point. - > TX Power: Select a transmit power from the drop-down list.
-If your notebook is connected to external power then select 100% or auto, if not, select one of the lower values for power saving. - Click on the OK button to save the changes.
+The SSID must be identical for all points in the network, and is case-sensitive. - ➤ Network Type: Select Ad-hoc from the drop-down list. - > TX Power: Select a transmit power from the drop-down list.
+If your notebook is connected to external power then select 100% or auto, if not, select one of the lower values for power saving. - ➤ Click on the OK button to save the changes.

-Authentication and Security
+3.4 Authentication and Security